FRC1257/research-2020/README.md

 * September 20, 2019: revisited the project.
 Made it compatible with WPILib 4.1.
 * September 24, 2019: I learned the hard way that `int` divided by `int` returns an `int` and not a `double`, and that screwed over half my code.
 So I fixed that.
 Anyhow, the spline works as expected.
 Also, `Math.floor()` returns a double for some reason.
 * September 26, 2019: more `int` divided by `int` issues.
 Honestly unproductive.
+* October 1, 2019: Fixed `PathGenerator` to decrease `lookaheadRadius` by 0.1 if it doesn't find a lookahead point.